espressif/esp-idf/docs/en/migration-guides/peripherals.rst

 - The LCD panel initialization flow is slightly changed.
 Now the :cpp:func:`esp_lcd_panel_init` won't turn on the display automatically.
 User needs to call :cpp:func:`esp_lcd_panel_disp_on_off` to manually turn on the display.
 Note, this is different from turning on backlight.
 With this breaking change, user can flush a predefined pattern to the screen before turning on the screen.
 This can help avoid random noise on the screen after a power on reset.
 - :cpp:func:`esp_lcd_panel_disp_off` is deprecated, please use :cpp:func:`esp_lcd_panel_disp_on_off` instead.
+- ``dc_as_cmd_phase`` is removed.
+The SPI LCD driver currently doesn't support a 9bit SPI LCD.
+Please always use a dedicated GPIO to control the LCD D/C line.

 .. only:: SOC_MCPWM_SUPPORTED